yuhano1120/my_project/final-project-part-two.md

 # Story flow
-I'm going to unfold my story like this（I will outline the general process and the detailed steps involved, but I will not recite and strictly follow the script provided in the parentheses）：
+I'm going to unfold my story like this（I will outline the general process and the detailed steps involved, but I will not recite and strictly follow the script provided in the parentheses.
+Because I'm not a native English speaker, I use this method to make myself more fluent when giving the presentation.）：

 1. **Introduction**: Moving to a new city can be exciting — and a little nerve-wracking.
 **Attract the attention of the target audience** ("For newcomers to Pittsburgh, understanding local safety patterns can make daily life more comfortable and informed.")